-- eligible for an NHS Bursary in the 2023/24 academic year; or - paid for time off by your employer to attend your course and you continue to receive a wage or salary whilst you train; or - in receipt of salary support as provided by an NHS trust or other NHS entity, including NHS England, during any part of your course.
+- not attending an eligible pre- registration healthcare course in one of the subjects listed on the next page. - paid for time off by your employer to attend your course and you continue to receive a wage or salary whilst you train; or - in receipt of salary support as provided by an NHS trust or other NHS entity, including NHS England, during any part of your course.